About the SVFD

-In 1971 several business owners in the small community of Seymour decided they needed fire protection for their homes and businesses.
-Up until that time, there was no fire protection between Knoxville and Sevierville.
-These business owners formed the Seymour Volunteer Fire Department and purchased a new Boardman Class A Fire Engine.
-In the first year, 12 firefighters responded to 24 calls for service and their sole engine was stored outside in a vacant lot at the corner of Chapman Highway and Old Sevierville Pike.
-We now have 6 stations and 22 pieces of equipment with 54 volunteers.
-From January to November, 2014, we responded to 1505 calls for service.
-We have come a long way from our initial beginnings, but we still honor those traditions and we are excited to continue serving our community.
+In 1971 several business owners in the small community of Seymour decided they needed fire protection for their homes and business.
+Up until this time, there was no fire protection between Knoxville and Sevierville.
+These business owners formed the Seymour Volunteer Fire Department and purchased a new Boardman Class A fire Engine.
+In the first year, twelve firefighters responded to 24 calls for service and their sole engine was stored outside in a vacant lot at the corner of Chapman Highway and Old Sevierville Pike.